Did Shepard Smith’s Report Show How Trump Got It Right? [Opinion]

 Shepard Smith is the anchor over at Fox News who makes it very clear that he doesn’t support Trump.
-Despite all Smith’s prodding and poking at Trump’s style, it looks like he just demonstrated that Trump’s way of doing things may just be the right way after all.
-The horrific terror attack in Spain on Thursday afternoon brought chaos and during that chaos, things were reported that later turned out not to be the case.
+Despite all of Smith’s prodding and poking at Trump’s style, it looks like he just demonstrated that Trump’s way of doing things may just be the right way after all.
+The horrific terror attack in Spain on Thursday afternoon brought chaos, and during that chaos, things were reported that later turned out not to be the case.

 It was late afternoon on Wednesday when Shepard Smith took to the air to defend himself from the social media traffic he was getting.
 People were telling him to wait until he gets news confirmed before reporting it as the real deal.
 It sounded as if he raised the tone of his voice an octave or so and offered an angry-like reply.
 He said that it was the police and officials feeding them this information.
 In other words, his reporting wasn’t to blame.

 Social media posts started popping up calling out Shepard Smith for reporting things that weren’t “official” as of yet.
 At one point during Smith’s report on the Barcelona, Spain, terror event, Donald Trump released a tweet.
 With all the horror and pain going on in Spain, Smith took the time out to critique Trump’s tweet.
 Smith read the tweet then said, “Well that’s what the president tweeted.
 Helpful?
-I don’t know.” it appeared that he may be dismissing the president’s tweet.
+I don’t know.”
+It appeared that he may be dismissing the president’s tweet.

 Trump’s tweet is below, which was not his first reply to the people of Spain.
 His original tweet to Spain conveyed that the U.S. was ready to do anything that would help them during this horrific time.
 But it was his tweet about an hour later that Smith had the need to critique.